valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ### Worlds Specific Tips
-Worlds is the latest feature and as such has received the least amount of experimentation.
+Worlds remains as the feature that has received the least amount of research.
+Frankly speaking as a WI-enthusiast at least the default worlds aren't very interesting.
+Their writers included long entries that clearly get cut off by the entry when you view the WI screen.
+The community respectfully requests the people in charge of Worlds fix this and other issues that may be present.
+People who still enjoy Worlds, please continue doing so and maybe use the following tricks.

 Thankfully worlds works mostly likely a regular scenario containing the same data structures while a lot of it may be hidden from the player.
 Worlds have more thorough input fields at the beginning and settings akin to sub-scenarios.
-Most WI enthusiasts prefer making their own custom scenarios.
 The world experience can be improved by adding your own WI or with a world-specific prompt trick.
 This is usually done through the `Name:` field during character creation this being the main way of influencing how the World generates.
 You input your info into the `Name:` field.
 This is most effective with JSON-like formats.
 For example if you put `[{"name":"Eve","theme":"pirate"}]` in the name, the World will name your character Eve, while giving the World a noticeably more pirate feel.
 Quoting what we know so far from a user named Gen.Alexander:
 ```
 Prose names like "Bill the fallen paladin," "Jessica the necromancer," etc. affect World prompt generation too.
 But with JSON you can really cram a lot of stuff into it (and it's likely to include at least half of it in the prompt.)
 Like
 [{"name":"Jessica","personality": "ambitious", "birthplace": "Waterdeep", "worships":{"Mystra":"godess of magic"},"relationship":{"Elminster":["teacher","boyfriend"]} }]